aiafrasinei/tomis-lang/README.md

     2ROT     : ( n1 n2 n3 n4 n5 n6 - n3 n4 n5 n6 n1 n2 )
     2MINROT  : ( n1 n2 n3 n4 n5 n6 - n5 n6 n1 n2 n3 n4 )

-Stack string ops:
+Stack ops for strings:

-    SPLIT    : split the string using space separator and push the elements MERGE    : pop and merge all stack elements in a string and push it at the top
+    SPLIT    : split the string from tos using space separator and push the elements MERGE    : pop and merge all stack elements in a string and push it at the top EXEC     : execute the string on the tos
+    EXECI    : execute the string at index
+    EXECA    : execute all the strings on the stack

 API to create stacks: